Hybrid vehicle drivetrain: Mild hybrids

 Another way to offer start/stop is by employing a static start engine.
 Such an engine requires no starter motor, but employs sensors to determine the exact position of each piston, then precisely timing the injection and ignition of fuel to turn over the engine.

 Mild hybrids are sometimes called power-assist hybrids as they use the ICE for primary power, with a torque-boosting electric motor connected to a (largely) conventional power train.
 The electric motor is mounted between the engine and transmission.
 It is essentially a large starter motor that operates when the engine needs to be turned over and when the driver "steps on the gas" and requires extra power.
 The electric motor may also restart the combustion engine and shutting down the main engine at idle, while the enhanced battery system is used to power accessories.
 GM announced Buick LaCrosse and Buick Regal mild-hybrids dubbed Eassist.

 Before 2015, Honda's hybrids, including the Insight, used this design, leveraging their expertise in small, efficient gasoline engines; their system is dubbed Integrated Motor Assist (IMA).
 IMA hybrids cannot provide propulsion on electric power alone.
 However, since the amount of electrical power needed is much smaller, system size is reduced.

 Another variation is the Saturn Vue Green Line BAS Hybrid system that uses a smaller electric motor (mounted to the side of the engine) and battery pack than the Honda IMA, but functions similarly.

 Another variation on this type is Mazda's e-4WD system, offered on the Mazda Demio sold in Japan.
 This front-wheel drive vehicle has an electric motor that can drive the rear wheels when extra traction is needed.
 The system is disengaged in all other driving conditions, so it does not directly enhance performance or economy but allows the use of a smaller and more economical engine relative to total performance.

-Ford has dubbed Honda's hybrids "mild" in their advertising for the Escape Hybrid, arguing that the Escape's full hybrid design is more efficient.
+The Genesis G90 and Genesis GV80 Coupe offer mild hybrid options with an electric supercharger.

+Dual mild hybrids

+These contain two different energy recovery systems.

+The Mercedes-Benz C-Class (W206), Mercedes-AMG SL 43 (R232), the Mercedes-AMG CLE 53, the petrol Mercedes C254/X254, and the Porsche 911 Carrera GTS T-Hybrid have an electrically-assisted turbocharger/MGU-H.